solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 Now we're ready to use our dapp!

-Outside the Truffle console, run the liteserver development server for front-end hot reloading.
+Outside the Truffle console, in a terminal, run the liteserver development server for front-end hot reloading.
 Smart contract changes must be manually recompiled and migrated.

 Start the local web server: